Hey there, time traveller!

 If you would like to learn more about services offered in West Broadway, feel free to contact my office at 204-775-8575, or at Rob.Altemeyer@Your Manitoba.ca

 Wolseley constituency report

-Rob Altemeyer is the NDP MLA for Wolseley.
+Rob Altemeyer was the NDP MLA for Wolseley until 2019.